Showmax/django-admin-page-lock/README.md

 #### Hiding specific html items
-Add the class `page_lock_block` to any html tag you want to hide from users that are not currently the owner of the lock.
-One common usage for this feature is to hide submit buttons for users that are not the owners of the lock, for example:
+Add the class `page_lock_block` to any html tag you want to hide from users that are not currently holding the lock.
+One common usage for this feature is to hide submit buttons for users that are not holding the lock, for example:
 ```html
 <div class="page_lock_block">
    <input type="submit" value="Submit" />